-- Arendonk’s inhabitants can be fined if they fail to inform the local authorities if they see either the oak-processionary or brown-tail caterpillars.
+- Arendonk’s inhabitants risk a fine if they fail to inform the local authorities if they see the oak-processionary or brown-tail caterpillars.

 - Arendonk bans fishermen being further than 9.85feet (3m) from their fishing rod.

-9. Dogs and oxen can be requisitioned to propel army vehicles
+9. Dogs and oxen can propel army vehicles

 Several of Belgians weird laws revolve around the pursuit of advancing technology.
 One such law dating to 1939 concerns the military, which dictates that ‘beasts of burden (horses, oxen, dogs, etc.)’ can be requisitioned for any vehicles employed by the army.
 Although, perhaps that wouldn’t be useful if a drone runs out of fuel.

-To safeguard a minimal level of living conditions and means, Belgian laws provides a list of items that in principle can never be seized by a bailiff.
-Although a handy list, it includes some outdated elements such as livestock – specially one cow or pig, 12 goats or sheep or 24 chickens – and one month’s of livestock feed that you can keep.
+Belgian law provides a list of items that a bailiff cannot seize.
+Although a handy list, it includes some outdated elements such as livestock and one month’s worth of livestock feed.
 It is yet to be seen if this law would safeguard the chickens and pork fillets in your freezer.

 11. Only the elderly, cripples, women and children can gather leftover crop

 What sounds like a discriminative law today once gave rights to the most vulnerable in society.
 In agricultural reforms in 1866, in order to avoid abuse that the gleaning industry gave rise to, a legislator attempted to aid the needs of the poor by permitting only ‘elderly, cripples [sic], women, and children below 12 years of age’ to pick up the remains of crops left after harvesting or gleaning.
-Interestingly, such categories of people were given permission to glean from sunrise until sunset, but only if they did so manually; using an iron rake was penalised.
+Interestingly, such categories of people have permission to glean from sunrise until sunset, but only manually; rake use is not punishable.